benhonda/rpi4-remote-nas-server-with-omv5-and-nextcloud/README.md

 - Mac computer (this is an Apple tutorial)
 - Raspberry Pi 4 with Raspbian
 - Micro SD card (ideally >4GB and FAST)
-- External hard drive (this is your actual storage, so ideally USB 3.0, >500GB and formatted as ExFAT)
+- Empty external hard drive (this is your actual storage, so ideally USB 3.0, >500GB and formatted as ExFAT)
-- Keyboard and mouse (to connect to RPI, optional)
+- Keyboard and mouse (to connect to RPi, optional for SSH setup)
 - Mini HDMI (to connect to monitor)
-- OpenMediaVault 5 (usul)
+- OpenMediaVault 5 (usul, downloaded later)
-- NextCloud V18.0.1
+- NextCloud V18.0.1 (downloaded later)
-- PHP V7.3.14
+- PHP V7.3.14 (downloaded later)

-## 1. Enable SSH on RPI (Optional)
+## 1. Enable SSH on RPi (Optional)

-Setting up SSH is optional, however it will make your life easier because we will be able to take full advantage of the bandwidth and power of your Mac, as opposed to doing everything on the RPI.
-Your RPI will become headless, too.
+I will be controlling my RPi from my Mac through SSH.
+If you are trying to SSH to a headless RPi, you can find out how to do so <a href="https://www.raspberrypi.org/documentation/remote-access/ssh/">here</a>.

-### Enable SSH on RPI
+### Enable SSH on RPi

-On your RPI, go to Menu > Preferences > Raspberry Pi Configuration.
+On your RPi, go to Menu > Preferences > Raspberry Pi Configuration.
 Go to the Interfaces panel and make sure SSH is Enabled.

 ### Get your IP address

-On your RPI, open a terminal window and enter the following command:
+On your RPi, open a terminal window and enter the following command:
 ```
 hostname -I
 ```
-which will return your RPI IP address.
+which will return your RPi IP address.
 For example,
 ```
 192.168.0.41
 ```
 copy this value down somewhere.

-### Connect to RPI via SSH
+### Connect to RPi via SSH

 Open a terminal window on your Mac computer and enter the following command:
 ```
 ssh pi@192.168.0.41
 ```
-The IP address is the example we used above.
-Replace the `192.168.0.41` with the IP address your own IP address you got in the previous step.
+Replace the `192.168.0.41` with your own IP address you got in the previous step.

-Terminal will ask you if you want to continue.
+If this is the first time you're connecting to your RPi over SSH, Terminal will ask you if you want to continue.
 Enter `yes` and press RETURN.
-At this point, you'll be asked to enter the RPI password.
+At this point, you'll be asked to enter the RPi password.

-You are now connected to your RPI via SSH.
-To prove this, enter the command `ls` and you will see a list of the root RPI files.
+You have now connected to your RPi through SSH and have full control of it over the command line.

-To make this easier the next time you want to connect to your PI, set up an alias on your Mac.
-Instructions for this can be found online.
-For example, the alias I set up in .bash_profile is `alias pi="ssh pi@192.168.0.41"`
+## 2. Install and Setup OMV

-## 2. Install and Setup OMV5
+#### NOTE: from here on when I refer to the Terminal, I mean the Terminal on your Mac that is connected to your RPi over SSH.

-In the Mac Terminal (which is connected to the RPI now via SSH) enter each of the following commands (each command is the entire code block, ranging from 1 to several lines) and press enter each time.
+In the Terminal, enter each of the following commands (each command is the entire code block, ranging from 1 to several lines) and press enter each time.
 This should go without saying, but make sure to wait until the previous command process is done before entering the next one.
 ```
 sudo su
 ```